Internet-of-People/titania-os/doc/x86-virtualization-install-guide.md

 5. Select `IDE` as Virtual Disk Type.
 6. Select `Use an existing virtual disk`.
 Select the Titania `.vmdk` image.
 7. Finish the wizard.

+## Troubleshooting

+Q: What should I do if I get kernel panic during boot?
+A: Make sure your disk type is set to IDE.

+Q: How can I log in to the Titania Box after install?
+A: You can make an administrator user on the web interface.
+   The address of the web interface is displayed on the console.
+   The entered username and password can be used to log in to Titania box via SSH or console.
+   Before the administrator user is created, the default root password is `titania` (SSH is not allowed), which is disabled when the administrator user was created.